KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 #### Step 6 - Play

+Wait until the network mines the `register_txid`.
+Optionally, use the [getrawmempool](../komodo-api/blockchain.html#getrawmempool) method to monitor the status of the transaction.

-Wait until `register txid` is mined (not presists in mempool anymore) and execute the above `run` command to start the game:
+Once the transaction is mined, execute the `run` command (found in the returned json object earlier) to start the game:

 ```bash
 cc/rogue/rogue 3767108440867690538 09d702b9bf678ee9d4efc29354566b4453e2e4ebdf7bac3496e667e8d435fe70